1 9 7 3 – 1 9 7 6 (Australia)

 McDonald was never afraid to make Gunston the fall guy; The sap who always managed to send himself up while doing the same to those around him.
-Norman's real talent was in being able to bamboozle and confound his interview subjects.
-His interview subjects were either dumbstruck or caught in and joined in all the fun.
+Norman’s real talent was in being able to bamboozle and confound his interview subjects – who were inevitably either dumbstruck or caught on and joined in all the fun.

-Another of Norman's specialties was musical satire, and he managed to carve quite a musical career for himself in the 70s pop scene in Australia.
+Another of Norman’s specialities was musical satire, and he managed to carve quite a musical career for himself in the 70s pop scene in Australia.

 In the 80s McDonald “retired” the Gunston character in order to concentrate on his movie acting career, and on the superb ABC sitcom series, Mother and Son with the late great Ruth Cracknell.

-It is interesting to note how much of Norman Gunston there is in his modern day British equivalent Ali G . . .
-Except that Norman would have never allowed such excesses of "funny business" on his show.
+It is interesting to note how much of Gunston there is in his modern-day British equivalent Ali G . . .
+Except that Norman would have never allowed such excesses of “funny business” on his show.